-An applicant, except those applying who are in a Long Term Care or Supportive Living Facility and applications submitted by hospitals in Cook County, may choose to apply at any FCRC.
+An applicant, except those applying who are in a Long Term Care (LTC) or Supportive Living Facility (SLF) and applications submitted by hospitals in Cook County, may choose to apply at any FCRC.
+LTC and SLF cases are specialty cases that are served by specific offices in Cook County.LTC and SLF applications for Cook County are processed and their case serviced by the Medical Field Operations (MFO) FCRC.
+The MFO FCRC also processes hospital applications for Cook County.
+All other LTC and SLF applications are served by the FCRC that serves their county of residence.
 Pregnant women, other caretaker relatives, and children age 18 and younger may also apply for All Kids benefits through the Central All Kids Unit.

 A person must be allowed to complete an application.
 A person cannot be required to attend a meeting or orientation before they can sign an application.

-An applicant with an Illinois address may file a DHS web application.
+An applicant with an Illinois address may file an application the following ways:

 A person who wants benefits can approve someone else to apply for them.
-An approved representative is a person who has been given permission by a client to act on their behalf when conducting business with DHS.
-The approval must be in writing and must be signed by the person who wants the benefits.
+An approved representative is a person who has been given permission by a client to act on their behalf when conducting business with DHS and HFS.
+The approval must have either a written or an electronic signature by the person who wants the benefits.

 NOTE: Power of attorney is a legal document that gives someone authority to act for another person.
 Unless the document says otherwise, a person with power of attorney can act as the person's approved representative for DHS purposes without any additional documentation.

 For Cash or Medical, a person applying for someone who is incompetent, incapacitated, deceased, or too young to apply for themselves does not have to be an approved representative.
 They are acting responsibly for the person and do not need written permission.
-For SNAP benefits, the person must have the applicant's written permission to act as their approved representative.
+For SNAP benefits, the person must have the applicant's permission (either written or electronically signed) to act as their approved representative.

 A resident of a Drug/Alcoholic Treatment Center who wants SNAP benefits must apply through an authorized representative appointed by the facility's administrator (see PM 05-01-02).